 - Star Wars works:

-- As with the ongoing TV series, Star Wars: The Clone Wars is set between Attack of the Clones and Revenge of the Sith.
+- The All-CGI Cartoon Star Wars: The Clone Wars is set between Attack of the Clones and Revenge of the Sith.
 Which themselves are interquels between The Phantom Menace and A New Hope.

 - The Chronicles of Narnia - The entirety of the fifth (or third) book, The Horse and His Boy, occurs in the middle of the Time Skip before the final chapter of the first (or second) book, The Lion, The Witch, And The Wardrobe.
 The Pevensie siblings are twentysomething kings and queens, and they haven't returned to England and de-aged yet.